Rex71/Precommit-UrlHook/README.md

 _______________________________________________________

-Copy the pre-commit file to your .git/hooks folder and edit the URL to whichever URL you would like to validate first.
+Copy the pre-commit file to your .git/hooks folder and make executable.

+Edit the URL to whichever URL you would like to validate.

-The process will stop the commit on failure. end
+The process will stop the commit on failure.

+end